Abhineetsahay/Loan-Predictor/README.md

 # 🏦 Loan Predictor

-This is a simple machine learning project to predict whether a loan will be approved or not based on applicant details.
+This is a machine learning project to predict whether a loan will be approved or not based on applicant details.

 ---

 ## 📂 Project Overview

-- Uses **Logistic Regression** to make predictions
+- Implements both **Logistic Regression** and **Decision Tree Classifier** for prediction
-- Basic Data Cleaning and Preprocessing
+- Performs basic data cleaning and preprocessing
 - Handles imbalanced data
-- Evaluates model using accuracy and classification report
+- Compares model performance using accuracy and classification reports

 ---

 ## 🛠️ Tools & Libraries

 - Python
+- Pandas
-- Pandas, NumPy
+- NumPy
+- Seaborn
-- Seaborn, Matplotlib
+- Matplotlib
 - Scikit-learn

 ---

 ## 📈 Output Example

-The model achieves around **75-76% accuracy** on test data.
+Both models achieve around **75-76% accuracy** on the test data.
+Performance may vary slightly depending on preprocessing and feature selection.

 ---

 ## 📊 Dataset

 The dataset is from Kaggle and contains applicant details like gender, marital status, income, credit history, and property area:

 [Loan Prediction Dataset on Kaggle](https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset/data)

+---

+Let me know if you want to add visualizations, confusion matrix plots, or model explanation (like feature importance).